Aymen97am/Aymen97am.github.io/content/publication/BPI-UCRL/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: In *Neural Information Processing Systems 2022*
+publication: In *International Conference on Algorithmic Learning Theory 2023*
-publication_short: In *NeurIPS 2022*
+publication_short: In *ALT 2023*

-abstract: In probably approximately correct (PAC) reinforcement learning (RL), an agent is required to identify an $\\epsilon$-optimal policy with probability $1-\\delta$.
-While minimax optimal algorithms exist for this problem, its instance-dependent complexity remains elusive in episodic Markov decision processes (MDPs).
-In this paper, we propose the first (nearly) matching upper and lower bounds on the sample complexity of PAC RL in deterministic episodic MDPs with finite state and action spaces.
-In particular, our bounds feature a new notion of sub-optimality gap for state-action pairs that we call the deterministic return gap.
-While our instance-dependent lower bound is written as a linear program, our algorithms are very simple and do not require solving such an optimization problem during learning.
-Their design and analyses employ novel ideas, including graph-theoretical concepts such as minimum flows and maximum cuts, which we believe to shed new light on this problem.
+abstract: Optimistic algorithms have been extensively studied for regret minimization in episodic tabular Markov Decision Processes (MDPs), both from a minimax and an instance-dependent view.
+However, for the PAC RL problem, where the goal is to identify a near-optimal policy with high probability, little is known about their instance-dependent sample complexity.
+A negative result of Wagenmaker et al.(2022) suggests that optimistic sampling rules cannot be used to attain the (still elusive) optimal instance-dependent sample complexity.
+On the positive side, we provide the first instance-dependent bound for an optimistic algorithm for PAC RL, BPI-UCRL, for which only minimax guarantees were available (Kaufmann et al., 2021).
+While our bound features some minimal visitation probabilities, it also features a refined notion of sub-optimality gap compared to the value gaps that appear in prior work.
+Moreover, in MDPs with deterministic transitions, we show that BPI-UCRL is actually near instance-optimal (up to a factor of the horizon).
+On the technical side, our analysis is very simple thanks to a new “target trick” of independent interest.
+We complement these findings with a novel hardness result explaining why the instance-dependent complexity of PAC RL cannot be easily related to that of regret minimization, unlike in the minimax regime.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: ["Markov Decision Processes", "PAC RL", "Pure Exploration"]
+tags: ["Markov Decision Processes", "PAC RL", "Optimistic Algorithms"]

 # Display this page in the Featured widget?
 featured: true